 In 1997, Mobil introduced Speedpass, one of the first contactless payment systems, which allowed users to pay for petrol at participating gas stations using a unique fob loaded with cash.
 After London’s transport agency deployed its prepaid contactless Oyster Card system for transit riders to use on the Underground, contactless technology gained popularity in the United Kingdom.

 The adoption of contactless payment in the United States has been sluggish.
-According to a 2018 research from consulting company A.T.
+According to 2018 research from consulting company A.T.
 Kearney, this method accounts for over 20% of all transactions in Australia, Canada, South Korea, and the United Kingdom.
 Meanwhile, the American market is more fragmented due to a large number of shops and banks.

 How does it work?